nelmio/alice/doc/customizing-data-generation.md

 ### Cast

-The cast method was added at some point, but you should use PHP interals like `intval` or `boolval` instead:
+The cast method was added at some point, but you should use PHP internals like `intval` or `boolval` instead:

 ```yaml
 stdClass: